DLN492/NeuroCore_Research/README.md

-# NeuroCore – Transition-Sensitive Functional State Inference
+# NeuroCore – Functional State Inference

 A **domain-agnostic computational framework** for detecting and tracking **functional state transitions** in high-entropy time-series.